harsh9090/SOEN-6111-BIG-DATA-WATER-TREATMENT-PLANT/README.md

 ## Research Questions

-**1.** Based on the raw water features, such as pH, turbidity, hardness, and others, What Chemical Dosages will be needed to make it safe for human consumption or agricultural purposes?
+**1.** Based on the raw water features, such as pH, turbidity, hardness, What Chemical Dosages will be needed to make it safe for human consumption or agricultural purposes?

 **2.** How do the levels of pH, chlorine, aluminum, hardness, alkalinity, and aluminum in water change over a specified period, and is there any indication of recurring patterns or trends in the data?